spiffe/spiffe/standards/SPIFFE_Broker_API.md

   }
 }
 ```
-SPIFFE ID: `spiffe://prod-us-east.k8s.example.com/pods/shop/checkout-7c9f`

 Pod by UID only — the common case for Brokers that observe pod UIDs from the
-Kubernetes runtime but do not have the pod's namespaced name handy.
-The server
+Kubernetes runtime but do not have the pod's namespaced name handy:
-resolves the pod by UID and derives the namespace and name when emitting the
-SPIFFE ID:
 ```protobuf
 WorkloadReference {
   reference: Any {